thor1878/P2/README.md

 # P2

-A JavaScript program written in JavaScript, with interface written with HTML and CSS.
-The program is for testing software programs written in JavaScipt.
-The purporse of the software is to simplify unit testing software in a intuativ way that speed up an otherwise time cunsuming and trivial proces.
-The program is using GitHub's API to connnect with the source code from the repositary that is to be testet.
+ATC-FLOW is a software program that helps devlopers in there unit testing process, with the purpose of lightening the often trivial workload.
+The program is a DevOps oriented web-application that automates testcases from the users GitHub repositary that is written with JavaScript.
+The framework that the program build its test on the test framework Jest.
+ATC-FLOW is part of a 2.semester project at AAU (Aalborg University).